 In this question learners are asked to demonstrate their knowledge of how to use a measuring cylinder correctly to determine a volume of water.
 Drawing and describing a diagram would be useful here in order to get the full marks.

-(e) Describe briefly how a measuring cylinder is read in order to obtain a relia volume of water.
-You may draw a diagram. ble value for the [2]
+(e Describe briefly how a measuring cylinder is read in order to obtain a reliable value for the

+volume of water.
+You may draw a diagram.

+[2]

 The mark scheme for this question is as follows: